mark-watson/SwiftAI-book/manuscript/llm_groq.md

 ~~~~~~~~

-## Implementation of a Cleint Library for the Groq APIs
+## Implementation of a Client Library for the Groq APIs

 Groq supports the OpenAI APIs so the following client library for Groq is similar to what I wrote previously for OpenAI: